 Growing up on Chicago’s South Side, I understood the importance of family, faith and community.
 I was a kid with big dreams, who loved to play with friends and do what kids do.
 My parents took our family to church each Sunday where the Christian value of “love thy neighbor” rang the loudest in my spirit.
-My father, Bill, is a well-regarded civil rights and civic leader, and my mother, Lil, is a retired teacher, homemaker and minister who taught us a sense of pride, self-worth and humility.
+My father, Bill, is a well-regarded civil rights and civic leader, and my late mother, Lil, was a retired teacher, homemaker and minister who taught us a sense of pride, self-worth and humility.

-Our family joined the community in outrage and despair, but after my son Evan challenged us to “do something” we joined leaders in prayer and founded The It’s Time Organization (TITO).
+Our family joined the community in outrage and despair.
+My son Evan challenged us to “do something”, and we did by convening leaders at our home in prayer and discussion.
+From our meeting, we founded ‘The It’s Time Organization’ (TITO).
 I told all of my neighbors and anyone who would listen, “It’s time for us to stop hiding.
 We need to step up and play a role in our community.”
 So, we organized.

 TITO is a not-for-profit founded in Hadiya’s memory with an emphasis on reducing youth conflict and violence by creating jobs and opportunities for young people.
 Our area of focus was in the 3rd, 4th and 5th Wards of Chicago, and through our efforts we have secured internships, summer employment and mentorships for many of our youth.

 Throughout the years, I have gained experience, leadership and an understanding of the role of government.
 I served as the Finance Chair for Toni Preckwinkle For County Board President, and served as a member of the finance committees for Obama for President; Obama for U.S. Senate; Friends of Robin Kelly; Kurt Summers for Chicago; Friends of Kwame Raoul; Friends of Leslie Hairston and Friends of Alexi Giannoulias for U.S. Senate.